GovTechSG/seed-docs-new/configure-cli-tools/how-to-generate-and-upload-diagnostic-files-to-incident-support-request.md

 </details>

-Logs and diagnostic information captured by Cloudflare WARP will be saved as a zip file on your Desktop.
+The logs and diagnostic information captured by Cloudflare WARP will be saved as a zip file on your Desktop.

 2. Attach the zip file to the support request.

 ## Generate HAR file

-This section provides the instructions to generate HAR file for the [supported browsers](additional-resources/best-practices) when you experience problems connecting to the GCC 2.0 CMP or SGTS services.
+This section provides instructions for generating a HAR (HTTP Archive) file for the supported web browsers when you encounter connectivity problems with GCC 2.0 CMP or SGTS products.

 - [Google Chrome](#generate-har-file-for-google-chrome)